Fire Department Operations

-The Skokie Fire Department provides Fire and Rescue Service to the community.
-Highly trained and motivated firefighters and officers respond to over 7,800 calls each year.
-The department covers the 10 1/2 square miles community and services almost 65,000 residents.
+The Skokie Fire Department provides Fire and Rescue Services to the community.
+Highly trained and motivated firefighters and officers respond to over 10,000 calls each year.
+The department is responsible for the 10.06 square miles that fall within the Village of Skokie's jurisdiction and services more than 67,000 residents.
 The department operates under a modern set of Standard Operating Guidelines.
-On March 24, 2001 the Fire Department obtained the status of Accredited Agency from the Commission on Fire Accreditation International while holding an Insurance Services Office (ISO) rating of Class I.

 Service delivery to people is the hallmark of the Skokie Fire Department.
 Demands on the Department continue to increase, most notably in the areas of emergency medical services, special operations and special event services.
-This results in programmatic impacts on training development and maintenance, equipment and supplies, and time management.
+This results in programmatic impacts on:

 Increased use of smoke detectors and automatic sprinkler systems will result in earlier detection and control of structure fires, which will result in fewer fire fatalities, fire related injuries and structural fire loss.